Industry News

 Details on the Data

 In Excel, the main function I used to manipulate the data was the TRANSPOSE function.
-I also did things like creating new columns with calculated cells etc. Some of the data tables I scraped from the financial statements were very sparse; it was easier to copy and paste instead of using a more sophisticated method of aggregating the data.
+I also did things like creating new columns with calculated cells etc. Some of the data tables I scraped from the financial statements were very sparse; it was simply easier to copy and paste instead of using a more sophisticated method of aggregating the data.

 Insights I Found Interesting